 Each of your member benefits should be listed individually.
-Not grouped into bundles, not divided onto different parts of your website.
+Not grouped into bundles, not divided into different parts of your website.
 Listed out individually.

 It is common for our clients to introduce us to their member benefits and rather than finding a list of benefits, they have grouped the benefits into bundles.
-“New Grads,” “Career Changers,” “Work from Home,” “Getting Started” – these are just a few examples.
-These groupings were made by the association staff without realizing that they are acting as a barrier to members finding the benefits that may suit them.
+“New Grads,” “Career Changers,” “Work from Home,” and “Getting Started” – these are just a few examples.
+The association staff created these groupings without realizing that they were acting as a barrier to members in finding the benefits that may suit them.

-Grouping benefits buries them further into your site map and hides their individual value from members.
+Grouping benefits bury them further into your site map and hide their individual value from members.
 The user needs to see the list of benefits to be able to click on what resonates with them.

 2. Name Your Benefits Clearly

 A good rule of thumb is to put yourself in the place of your members and think of the search terms they will use to find the benefits they are looking for.
-The names of your benefits should all fall into their searchable list.
+Therefore, the names of your benefits should all fall into their searchable list.

 3. Make Sure Each Benefit Is A Benefit To The Member

 Listing the benefits is the first step, but many members may not connect the dots to how the benefit can help them professionally.
-There is tremendous value to explain what the benefit is and how it helps your members.
+There is tremendous value in explaining what the benefit is and how it helps your members.
 This can be presented to your users in a text form, or as a quick 45-second video – the more types of media, the better!

 This exercise of explaining the benefit in a couple of sentences is a powerful exercise to assess the value proposition of the benefit.
-One of our favourite quote is “Is your benefit really a benefit, or are you just calling it a benefit?”
+One of our favorite quotes is “Is your benefit really a benefit, or are you just calling it a benefit?”
 Let’s make sure that your benefits are just that – a benefit to members!

 4. Present Content In A Multitude Of Ways

-Some members like to read, others like to listen, some like to watch, some like graphs, some like personal accounts.
+Some members like to read, others like to listen, some like to watch, some like graphs, and some like personal accounts.
 There are all types of people in this world!
 You may have very valuable information.
-However, when it is presented only in one way we exclude members with different learning styles and preferences on how they want to consume your benefits.
+However, when we present it in only one way, we exclude members with different learning styles and preferences on how they want to consume your benefits.

 It is best practice to present your benefit in a couple of ways to appeal to a variety of learning styles.
 For instance, for a recording of an interview, provide the transcript.
 For an in-depth article, provide a summary.

-Keep in mind that this content does not have to all be created by your association’s staff.
-Invite your members to help you diversity the way you share your material.
-These volunteer opportunities can be framed as resume builders for your members.
-They can be proud to have contributed content to your benefits library!
+Keep in mind that this content does not have to be created by your association’s staff.
+Additionally, invite your members to help you diversify the way you share your material.
+Furthermore, these volunteer opportunities can be framed as resume builders for your members.
+Consequently, they can be proud to have contributed content to your benefits library!

 5. Repurpose Content

 Building off of the member-engagement strategy explained in point number 4 above, repurpose your high-quality content into other forms of media.
-Take a well-received podcast or interview and write a blog on it.
-From a well-received blog, create a workshop for members.
-Use a well-received workshop to create an SOP or checklist for members.
+Subsequently, take a well-received podcast or interview and write a blog on it.
+Moreover, from a well-received blog, create a workshop for members.
+Additionally, use a well-received workshop to create an SOP or checklist for members.
 These are just a few examples of ways you can repurpose your content.

 This allows you to build out your library of benefits in an interconnected way that reinforces what you are teaching your members while also appealing to a variety of learning styles.